 Lecture recordings are provided as a supplement to lectures for students wishing to clarify, review or revise material, or to catch up on the occasional missed lecture.
 Instructors may wish to inform students that if they have not been to the lecture, some parts of the recording may not make sense to them.
 This is particularly relevant if the lecture contains interactive components involving student questions and responses.

 - I’m concerned that lecture capture will cause decreased student attendance

 Across the University more than 50% of lectures are already being recorded.
 Student behaviour around the use of lecture recordings is complex, which makes it difficult to establish a direct causal relationship between provision of lecture recordings and attendance.
 While there is limited published research in the area, studies have generally found that the provision of lecture recordings has limited impact on attendance.

 - Will use of Lecture Capture negatively alter the student learning experience?

 Again there are few empirical studies in the area, but evidence from the literature suggests that the most successful students are likely to have adaptive study strategies that typically include the use of lecture recordings to supplement other study activities.
 Some students will use lecture recordings as substitutes for lecture attendance, typically to the overall detriment of their learning.

 - Can I choose to not record lectures?

-Yes, automatic Lecture Capture is being implemented with an ‘opt-out’ model from 2016.
-Individual academic teaching staff wishing to opt-out are required to obtain approval from their Faculty or Graduate School’s Associate Dean (Teaching & Learning) or equivalent.
+Yes, individual academic teaching staff wishing to opt-out are required to obtain approval from their Faculty or Graduate School’s Associate Dean (Teaching & Learning) or equivalent.
 Further information regarding acceptable reasons for opting out, and the process involved is available in the Lecture Capture guidelines PDF.